Yields about 1 Liter.

 - 2/3 of honeycomb candy, chopped

-Here I am, sitting behind our shabby brown desk, looking all tanned and radiant but feeling severely depressed and sad.
-Just a few more days by the sea would make me infinitely happy and calm.
-I long for that salty taste in my mouth and the tiny white crystals that stick to my tanned skin, I long for the scent of coconut sunscreen and the intoxicating smell of strawberry ice cream.
-Vacation is no more.
-Time to get back to reality.
+Here I am, tanned and radiant, sitting behind our shabby brown desk.
+Just a few more days by the sea would make me ecstatically happy and peaceful.
+I miss the salty taste in my mouth and the tiny white crystals that stick to my tanned skin; I miss the scent of coconut sunscreen and the enticing aroma of strawberry ice cream.
+Vacation is no longer an option.
+It’s time to return to reality.

-Thank god we had some homemade ice cream left in the freezer.
-It was patiently awaiting our return, deliberately tucked into a remote part of the freezer between a packet of chicken thighs and frozen homemade pizza dough.
-A hidden treasure I had almost forgotten about.
-As we were devouring the ice cream straight from the container, I tried to imagine I was sitting at the beach, few annoying grains of sand tickling my toes, warm breeze fondling my wet hair.
-The attempt was not as successful as I had hoped, but I was nontheless grateful for the ice cream and its cooling effect.
+Thank goodness we still had some homemade ice cream in the freezer.
+It sat patiently in the freezer, tucked between a packet of chicken thighs and frozen homemade pizza dough, awaiting our return.
+I had almost forgotten about this hidden treasure.
+As we ate the ice cream straight from the container, I imagined myself sitting on the beach, a few annoying grains of sand tickling my toes and a warm breeze fondling my wet hair.
+The attempt did not go as well as I had hoped, but I was grateful for the ice cream and its cooling effect.

-I first heard of honeycomb candy about two years ago while watching the Australian MasterChef.
-I had no idea what it was or what it tasted like but was completely intrigued by the stuff.
-It was funny looking, full of holes and air pockets and it seemed incredibly crispy and crunchy.
-I knew I had to make it someday.
+Honeycomb candy was introduced to me about two years ago while watching the Australian MasterChef.
+I had no idea what it was or what it tasted like, but I was fascinated by it.
+It had an odd appearance, full of holes and air pockets, and seemed incredibly crispy and crunchy.
+I knew I had to do it one day.

-I’m telling you, that honeycomb thing is just pure awesomeness.
-It’s magic, whitchcraft even.
-One of the most amazing things I’ve tried so far.
-It has a lovely nutty caramel flavor and the most beautiful crunch.
-It’s as light as a feather and as sweet as honey.
-Honeycomb’s interesting and unique texture is caused by carbon dioxide bubbles getting trapped within the candy.
-The carbon dioxide is produced when baking soda is added to hot sugar syrup.
-It then starts to foam up and rise, trapping the bubbles inside the candy.
+That honeycomb thing is pure awesomeness, I tell you.
+It’s magic, even witchcraft.
+One of the most amazing things I’ve ever tried.
+It has a lovely nutty caramel flavor and a lovely crunch.
+It has the lightness of a feather and the sweetness of honey.
+The interesting and distinct texture of honeycomb is caused by trapped carbon dioxide bubbles within the candy.
+When baking soda is added to hot sugar syrup, carbon dioxide is produced.
+The bubbles are trapped inside the candy as it begins to foam and rise.

-Honeycomb is actually ridiculously easy to make.
-If you watch your caramel closely and don’t let it burn, the success is granted.
-Of cource, candy thermometer helps but is not essential.
-If you’re still feeling uneasy, here’s a short video of Gordon Ramsay making honeycomb that you might find helpful and reassuring.
-Honeycomb cannot be left out in the open for a long time, as it will draw moisture from the air and become sticky and soggy.
-To prevent this, it should be stored in an airtight container.
+Honeycomb is ridiculously simple to make.
+Success is guaranteed if you keep a close eye on your caramel and don’t let it burn.
+Of course, a candy thermometer is useful, but it is not required.
+Honeycomb cannot be left out in the open for long periods of time because it absorbs moisture from the air and becomes sticky and soggy.
+It should be stored in an airtight container to avoid this.

-You could also store it in a container full of ice cream, which I personally like best and strongly recommend.
-Okay, technically speaking this isn’t exactly a real ice cream since it contains no eggs or sugar, but it comes quite close if you ask me.
-All you have to do is mix together two ingredients and in the end add some honeycomb pieces.
+You could also store it in an ice cream container, which I personally prefer and strongly recommend.
+Okay, technically this isn’t ice cream because it doesn’t contain eggs or sugar, but it comes pretty close, in my opinion.
+All you have to do is combine two ingredients and finish with some honeycomb pieces.
 Seriously.